zapier/zapier-platform-cli/README.md

 zapier env 1.0.0
 ```

-Within your app, you can access the environment in a few ways.
+Within your app, you can access the environment via the standard `process.env` - any values set via local `export` or `zapier env` will be there.

-1. In `process.env` - we'll apply the environment here.
-1. In `bundle.environment` - both in the lazy `{{curly}}` and in perform functions.

 For example, you can access the `process.env` in your perform functions: